 Leaders are human and therefore fallible; they learn from their mistakes.

 Leaders do not see nature as a hindrance or something to be conquered; they gain knowledge by learning from nature.

 Leaders listen with an open soul, without desire, judgment, or opinions.

 Leaders do not quantify their success in relation to time nor are they bound by it; they exist for the moment.

 Leaders have nothing to fear, conquer, or be saddened by since they are aware, understand, respect, and except all that consists of life.

 Leaders find rather than seek; the former allows you to be free and receptive.

 Leaders do not consider themselves greater or less than anyone else; they find and learn from all experiences in living things and through this process acquire both knowledge and wisdom.

 About the author

-Jean-Pierre is a Human Systems Expert, Process Facilitator, Youth Specialist, and Speaker.
+As a Conflict Alchemist and Human Systems Accelerator Jean-Pierre transforms discord in organizations.
 He optimizes employee engagement and leadership potential by counseling leaders and enhancing group dynamics.
 He is the creator of the EPIC Model of development and the author of What You Can Learn from Your Teenager: Lessons in Parenting and Personal Growth.